 Rather than detail everything I’ve done, I’m going to share what I’ve learned for years and years of applying metadata to my images and records.

 The amount of metadata you could track is amazingly large.
 My advice.
-Don’t.
-Especially if the metadata is available elsewhere.
+Don’t Duplicate Public Knowledge, especially if the metadata is available elsewhere.
 It’s very tempting to rebuild the Internet and not realise you are doing it.
 Here’s are some examples.

 The purpose behind this rule is to cut down on effort.
 It takes time to hunt down extraneous metadata and more time to massage it into the format you need.
 Then, if you every change systems, more metadata to be converted from one format to another.